upenn-acg/ocolos-public/README.md

       + also, please add `-DCONT_OPT` to `CXXFLAGS` in Makefile, and compile `Ocolos` again.
       + run this script `sh scripts/C1_BOLTed_performance_test.sh`

+## UPDATES: Support for the AArch64 platform
+- Thanks to Wenlong who contribute to the Ocolos, making it also work for the AArch64 platform.
+- The link to the version that supports AArch64 platform can be found [here](https://github.com/onroadmuwl/ocolos-public-aarch64).

 ## Miscellaneous (notes about how to debug Ocolos)
 In `Makefile`'s `CXXFLAGS`,
 - if `-DTIME_MEASUREMENT` flag is added, Ocolos will print the execution time of code replacement;